Dynasty-Li/Dynasty-Li.github.io/index.md

 <h2 id="Research-Interests">Research Interests</h2>

-My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality, Game Experience, and Novel Interaction Techniques.
-Meanwhile, I am also interested in the Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).
+My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality (VR/AR/MR), Game Experience, and Interactive Techniques.

-I've always believed that there is a super gap between what people live with now and advanced technology.
-It is difficult to integrate, for example, people's established lifestyles with new technologies.
-My research will focus on exploring the connection between virtual reality/augmented reality with real-life applications, and the role of human-computer interaction in creating a real-world that is more "natural" and receptive to intelligent devices.

-I am highly interested in publishing academic research projects to the top conferences of the Human-Computer Interaction field, such as CHI, CHI Play, SIGGRAPH (& Asia), UIST, IEEE VR, IEEE ISMAR, and so on.
-Any cooperation?
-Email me!
+My research will focus on the subjective reality of living in an augmented environment and extended reality devices from a human factors design perspective.
+In addition, I will focus on analyzing user behavior from physical feedback, as well as subjective user perceptions, through questionnaires and interviews.
+I will conduct systematic research and analysis of user habits in real life and virtual and design corresponding software/games in real/augmented reality environments to provide and demonstrate the implications and applications of user habit research.

 <h2 id="Academic-Experience">Academic Experience</h2>